 Need Some Help?
 Call: (800) 762-8623.

 Filing a Workers’ Compensation Claim

 After an accident, you should notify your employer within 90 days from the date you were hurt on the job or when you became ill due to work conditions.
 However, we recommend that you report an injury or illness as soon as possible to begin the claims process with Michigan’s Workers’ Compensation Agency (WCA).

-Once notified, your employer is responsible for filing an Employers’ Basic Report of Injury (form 100) if you will likely miss at least one week of work.
+Once notified, your employer is responsible for filing an Employers’ Basic Report of Injury (Form 100) if you will likely miss at least one week of work.
 The insurance company will then begin its investigation.
 In the event your employer refuses to recognize your claim and report your injury or illness, you may call the WCA to report the claim or file an Employee’s Report of Claim (form 117) so your employer’s insurer is notified.

-Workers’ compensation claims in Michigan must generally be filed within two years from the date of injury.
+Workers’ compensation claims in Michigan must generally be filed within two years from the date of the injury.

 When Will I Start Receiving Benefits?

-Prompt payment of benefits is required under state law.
+Prompt payment of workers’ comp benefits is required under state law.
 The first workers’ compensation payment is due on the 14th day after your employer has notice of a disability or death and must be paid on a weekly basis.